Skip to Content

 Bell boots protecting heel bulbs during speed work — the primary purpose is preventing hind hoof contact with the front heel.

 If your horse falls into the “use boots” category, choosing the right type matters.
 A boot that can’t stay on in wet conditions, survive turnout, and avoid rubbing isn’t worth buying at any price.
 These five have proven themselves in real barn conditions.
-All affiliate links are labeled.
+All Amazon links are affiliate links — I earn a small commission at no cost to you.

 Quick pick: If you just want the safest turnout option, go with a pull-on rubber boot.